austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 ---
 title: I'd like to compare my Instagram followers/followings list!
 comments: true
-description: Weed out the fakes!
+description: (NEW METHOD!)
+Weed out the fakes!
 Here's one simple trick to effectively compare your followers and followings list, so you can unfollow those traitors who never follows you back, and keep your Instagram COOL and CLEAN, without leaking your password!
 permalink: /instagram-compare
 ---